 Applying to Major

-All students planning on declaring CAD as a major for fall 2013 must submit a change of major form to the CAD office no later than December 2nd, 2013.
-Please note, we are not accepting any spring applications and this deadline includes students who are "Undeclared with an Interest of CAD".
+All current SFSU students planning on declaring CAD as a major for Spring 2015 must submit a change of major form to the CAD office by Friday, August 1st to no later than Friday, August 29th, 2014, by 4 p.m.
+This deadline includes students who are "Undeclared with an Interest of CAD".
+Late applications will not be permitted.

-In addition, please keep in mind, in order to enroll in the core CAD major courses, students must have taken CAD 210 and 260.
+In addition, please keep in mind, in order to enroll in the core CAD major courses, students must have taken ENG 214, CAD 210 and 260 (or their equivalents).
 We recommend students enroll in these courses while completing their lower division general education sequences.

 For Current SFSU students: